Chinese watercress soup or 西洋菜汤 (xi yang cai tang) is not the same as watercress soup. Read on to know why.

 Watercress is usually sold without the roots.
 But if yours came with them, cut them off first.
 They are also sold in bundles so they tend to clump together.
 Take a bit of time to separate them.

 The stems are quite short so they seldom need to be cut further because once they are cooked down, they are very soft.
 But if you are serving this to old folks or children, cut them into shorter sections.
-Wash them well in a colander.
+Wash them well.
 Remove leaves or stems that have wilted.

-Recipe 1.
-Chinese watercress soup with red dates
+Recipe 1: Watercress soup recipe with red dates

 This soup is a broth that has been simmered for a few hours to produce a really sweet soup.
 Chinese watercress, like the round cabbage, is better when really well-cooked.
 Or it could be my preference for really soft watercress in soup.